• Pricing

 4. A camera icon should now appear.

-And that covers all the three different methods of taking screenshots.
-Whether you want to drag to select an area to take a screenshot of on your Mac or select a specific Windows, it’s up to your preference.
-Image files on your desktop will all have the same naming convention for your convenience.
-It should be noted that the quality of the image taken will also depend on the type of monitor you have, i.e., retina display will have a higher pixel density.
-This case is applicable, especially for duel-screen users, and one should always use the original monitor to take screenshots on your MacBook.
+And that covers all three different methods of taking screenshots on a MacBook.
+Whether you want to drag to select an area to take a screenshot on your Mac or capture a specific Windows, it’s up to your preference.
+The image files you create this way on your desktop will all be named the same way for your convenience.
+If you’re wondering about the quality of the screenshots, this really depends on the type of monitor you have in use.
+Retina displays, for example, will have a higher pixel density.
+If you’re using two screens, keep this in mind.
+It’s always best to use the devices original monitor for taking screenshots on a MacBook, as it will most likely result in the higher-quality images.

-Take screenshots on any Mac OS
+Take Screenshots on Any Mac OS

-Process your PNG screenshots
+Process Your PNG Screenshots

 screenshots-on-mac